GitHubDragonFly/GitHubDragonFly.github.io/viewers/LICENSES/README.md

 The included MIT license is for three.js files in any of the folders.
+Notes about other licenses might be included in some three.js files.

 jQuery license can be seen here: https://jquery.org/license/